devoworm/Raising-the-Worm-Brain/Manuscript.md

 <p align="center">
   <img width="455" height="300" src="https://github.com/devoworm/Raising-the-Worm-Brain/blob/master/Figures/Figure-1.png"><BR>
   <b>Figure 1.</b> Developmental precursors to the first connectome cells to terminally-differentiate in the embryo.
 Data are arranged as a histogram with bins of size 8.
 Red, Orange, and Gray bars are bins of particular interest to our sampling scheme.
-Click tp enlarge.
+Click to enlarge.
 </p>

 The aggregate measure shown in Figure 1 is consistent with the finding that cellular specialization is coordinated with rounds of cell division, although this does not result from a specific cell division-related mechanism (Alberts et.al, 2002).
 In conceptually separating the functional networks from structural networks, we find that different neuronal properties can provide alternate views of the developing connectome.
 For example, transcription factors define _C. elegans_ neurons more distinctly than the 118 neuron classes defined by 118 neurons classes based on anatomical and synaptic connectivity (Hobert, 2016).
 Nevertheless, we do see that the first few neurons and major expansion in the number of neurons occur immediately after the first two bursts of developmental cell proliferation.